mtfaye/features-extraction/README.md

 #### 	2. Preprocessing and Exploratory Data Analysis:
-The preprocessing and cleaning stage was straight forward.
-I applied some text cleaning techniques such as removing punctuation, multilanguage stop words removal, convert some characters to lowcase etc. The challenge encoutered on this stage was when removing the chinese and hindu characters as they are not supported by the nltk librairies.
+The preprocessing and cleaning stage is straight forward.
+The app apply some text cleaning techniques such as removing punctuation, multilanguage stop words removal, convert some characters to lowcase etc.

-For the exploratory analysis, I took a look at the most common words and then created a words cloud for each channel.
-The findings was quite deceiving.
-It is usually more interesting to perform some more analysis once the features are exposed.

 ![Words Cloud](src/assets/word_cloud.png)

 #### 	3. Feature Engineering - TF-IDF Vectorizer:
 Used the bag of words analysis approach to tokenise the data and create trigrams.
 Why TFIDF vectorizer?
-I have noticed lot of repeated words in the emails folder for instance words like Hi, Thanks and How are you are very frequent.
-The goal is to scale down the impact of tokens that occur very frequently in our corpus because they  affects negatively our analysis.
+The goal is to scale down the impact of tokens that occur very frequently in the corpus because they  affects negatively the analysis.
 The tf-idf algorihtm is very efficient in reducing noise.

 #### 	4. App Creation: